Off-Beaten Paths to Discover in Czech Republic

 Europe is a continent famous for its rich history, and various tourist spots.
 But many of us may only confine to Italy, or France (or maybe Austria, Switzerland, and Germany) if, for example, we are planning our trip.
 Europe has 44 independent countries, and there are a lot more places that need to be discovered.
 One of them is the country, Czech Republic.

 The Czech Republic is a country in Central Europe, that, similar to its neighbours, have been under a lot of history.
 Known as a part of the previous country called Czechoslovakia, they have split (with the other half being Slovakia) in 1993.
 And upon undergoing various economic and political reforms, currently, they are recognized as a developed country with a rank of “very high human development”.
+Check out these articles about the Czech Republic, thoroughly written guides which cover great travel destinations in the country.

 FOOD AND DRINKS TO TRY FOR FOODIES